-There is a vast difference between hearing your significant other and actually listening.
-A hearing is a physical way your ear takes in information and your brain processes it into a message.
+There is a vast difference between hearing your significant other and actually having effective communication in a relationship.
+A hearing is a natural way your ear takes in information, and your brain processes it into a message.

 Listening, while it encompasses hearing, is much more.
-It is the active engagement with another person with body language, position, tone and volume of voice, and with words.
-The more intently you listen to your partner, the more you will understand.
+It is the active engagement with another person with body language, position, tone and volume of voice, and words.

 3. Talking about the good and the bad

-It is easy to talk about all of the good things your partner does and says – but what about those things that are not so good?
+It is easy to talk about all of the good things your partner does and says – but how to communicate in a relationship about those things that are not so good?

-How to communicate better in a relationship?
-By not allowing unresolved conflicts, unspoken resentments to build up and snowball into longstanding grudges.
+How to communicate better with your partner?
+By not allowing unresolved conflicts, unspoken resentments to build up, and snowball into longstanding grudges.

 Being encouraging and uplifting brings new life to the relationship and allows each of you to know what it is that your partner loves about you.

-Lastly, know that a relationship is constantly growing and changing.
+Lastly, I know that a relationship is continuously growing and changing.

-Learn new ways to talk to your significant other; learn how to better understand the ways your partner feels loved; learn how to be patient and not be quick to anger; learn to read a situation and know if it is time to talk or to wait.
+Learn new ways to communicate better withyour significant other; learn how to understand better the ways your partner feels loved; learn how to be patient and not be quick to anger; learn to read a situation and know if it is time to talk or to wait.

 Being open to continued learning can allow the relationship to blossom and flourish.
 Just as people grow and change, relationships go through the process of growth and change, too!